-Usually, when you want to make a trip, the first question you have to ask yourself is which means of transport you want to choose.
-And in big cities, there is a wide range of choices: self-service scooters, free floating cars, VTC applications, subways etc. Then, all you have to do is take your smartphone or subway ticket and concoct your own itinerary.
+Usually, when you want to make a trip, the first question you have to ask yourself is which means of transportation you want to take.
+In big cities, there is a wide range of choices: self-service scooters, free floating cars, VTC applications, buses, taxis, subways, etc. Then, all you have to do is take your smartphone or subway ticket and concoct your own itinerary.

-Predicting travel time is already a playground for VTC applications.
+Predicting travel time is already a playground for VTC apps.
 They are doubling their efforts to refine their travel time forecasting algorithms on a daily basis.
-In large cities where all activity is time tracked and time becomes a precious commodity, offering a travel time forecast is a competitive advantage.
+In large cities where all activity is tracked by time, and time becomes a precious commodity; offering a travel time forecast is a competitive advantage.

-In order to facilitate traffic flow, especially self-service vehicles, many places must be available, which is not always the case in large cities.
+In order to facilitate traffic flow, especially self-service vehicles, many spaces must be available, which is not always the case in large cities.
 Thus, it is certainly important to offer users the ability to forecast their costs and travel times.
-But when travelling by self-service car, the parking aspect is an uncertainty that is difficult to predict.
+But when traveling by self-service car, the parking aspect is an uncertainty that is difficult to predict.

 As you will have understood, the challenges and issues related to MaaS revolve around the precious commodity of information, both in the way it is obtained and in the way it is used.
 This will enable each new player in the MaaS ecosystem to meet users' expectations for transparency, but also to contribute to more fluid and smarter mobility.
 In order to support the future success of MaaS, each link in the mobility chain must be solid.

 As such, it is an opportunity to rethink the way we manage parking in major cities.
 This includes the emergence of smart parking systems.